Let’s start with the idea of an environment and a technology.

 Onwards.

 This organic technology would have to be something that allowed people to connect to other people.
-It would also have to be capable of communicating pain and pleasure equally – pain is the incentive for people to like things, or is that the absence of pain?
+It would also have to be capable of communicating pain and pleasure equally – because pain is the incentive for people to like things, right?

 Depends on the person I suppose.